Pawland

 • Banana topped with dog-safe peanut butter

-• Frozen banana “pupsicles”
+• Frozen banana “Popsicles”

 If your dog doesn’t like it, no worries.
 There are plenty of other fruits and veggies they might enjoy, like blueberries, pumpkin, or carrots.